gongahkia/personal-wiki/ownstudy.Haskell.md

 * Types that are <u>part of a</u> Typeclass **implement** behavior prescribed by the Typeclass.
 * `=>` separates **class constraints** and the function's **parameters** and **return types**.

+> Class constraints can be applied to both a function's *parameters* and its *return types*.

 ```console
 ghci> :t (==)
 (==) :: (Eq a) => a -> a -> Bool